All the deets for those of you who have ever been baffled by a red packet (AKA ang bao) on Chinese New Year…

 Ang bao is essentially a red envelope that contains a gift, AKA money.
 These red envelopes are often given at social and family gatherings, including weddings and holidays like Chinese New Year.
 The red colour of the envelope symbolises good luck and prosperity.
 It’s also believed to ward off evil spirits…

 How much money should you put in an ang bao?

 Ultimately, ang bao given is a sign of goodwill, so the amount you gift is totally up to you.
 It all depends on how close you are to the recipient, and nobody expects you to bust your bank balance trying to cram those red packets with cash you can’t afford to part with.
 The main thing is the gesture, not the amount.
 Generally, ang bao cash amounts range from $2 to $100 (but never with the number four, more on that later…) but only ever give what you feel comfortable giving.

 What’s the story with fours and eights?

-Any figure that includes the number four is a big no-no: it’s traditionally associated with death and misfortune and so best avoided!
+Any figure that includes the number four is a big no-no: it’s traditionally associated with death and misfortune (it sounds like the Chinese word “si”, which means death) and so best avoided!
 Eight is always a good bet as it’s seen as a lucky number (as it sounds like the Chinese word “fa”, which symbolises earning wealth), so often ang bao amounts are in denominations of eight.
 It’s also best to give in even numbers: the Chinese believe this to be auspicious, mostly because of the traditional saying “good things come in pairs”.
 So here are the big red packet rules in a nutshell: no fours, eights are awesome, and even numbers rule.
 Got it?

 Is it a deal-breaker if you don’t use fresh notes?